A quick guide for finding out if you can keep Cherry Shrimp with Guppies.

 Keep in mind that your cherry shrimp might have to hide from guppies in the form of defense.
 So it becomes essential you provide the proper amount of coverage to them.

-To do this, you can use various plants and mosses that can help your cherry shrimp hide from the guppies.
+You can use various plants and mosses to help your cherry shrimp hide from the guppies.

 Driftwood and rocks will also help your shrimp find a hiding spot when needed.